 For student information, the Gradebook, displays each student's name and section .
 Names are sorted by first name last name, though you can also set your Gradebook to display via sortable name.

-If a student includes a secondary ID, such as an email address or student number, the ID displays in the Secondary ID field .
+If a student includes a secondary ID, which is the student's login information, the ID displays in the Secondary ID field .

 If you enabled the Notes column in your Gradebook settings, you can add notes about individual students.

 Note: You can also hide student names in the Gradebook to eliminate bias.